syncfusion-content/uwp-docs/uwp/installation-and-deployment/Install-using-the-Offline-Installer.md

 8. Select the **Run Syncfusion Control Panel** check box to launch the Syncfusion Control Panel after installing.

 9. Click Finish.
-Syncfusion Xamarin platform is installed in your system and the Syncfusion Essential Studio [Syncfusion Control Panel](http://help.syncfusion.com/common/essential-studio/utilities#dashboard ) is launched automatically.
+Syncfusion UWP platform is installed in your system and the Syncfusion Essential Studio [Syncfusion Control Panel](http://help.syncfusion.com/common/essential-studio/utilities#dashboard ) is launched automatically.

 ## Installing in silent mode